a-stahl/CIFAR-10-Image-Recognition/README.md

 # CIFAR-10-Image-Recognition
-Intro to image recognition using numpy and later keras
+Intro to image recognition using image averages and CNN